 - an amusement parlour or amusement arcade

-- an area adjacent to a regulated premises - eg the oval next to a licensed club room
+- an area adjacent to regulated premises - for example the oval next to a licensed club room

-- a public place with is being used for an organised event where guest pay admission.
+- a public place which is being used for an organised event where guests pay admission.

 Before you begin